 The Intersection of Doom, revisited.
 The Left Turn from Hell is marked in the upper right hand corner.
 The York Motel crash is marked with an “X” on the left.
 The arrow at the bottom marks the location of The Leber Funeral Home where Dad’s Memorial Service was held in 2007.

 I stared out the window mindlessly, my eyes falling upon the York Motel on my right.
-It’s a tawdry looking affair with a hokey marquee boasting “IN-ROOM WHIRLPOOLS,” “HOURLY RATES,” and “MOVIES,” with a handful of letters missing.
+It’s a tawdry looking affair with a hokey marquee boasting “IN-R OM WHIRLPOOLS,” “HOURLY RATES,” and “M VIES,” a handful of letters missing here and there.

 Notice the hill in this old photograph of the York Motel?